Collektive/collektive/site/docs/introduction/what-is-collektive.md

 ---

-## What are the advantages of using Collektive?
+## What are the Advantages of Using Collektive?

 ### High-Level Abstraction